sws2apps/.github/profile/README.md

 # TONGASOA 👋

-In late 2021, we have created Scheduling Workbox System (SWS) team.
+We have been working on small utilities to assist with congregation meeting organization back in 2014.
+We have started from using Microsoft Excel, and Access and build our first Windows applications.
+However, in late 2021, we have decided to decomission all those previous applications and utilities, and adopt a new way of building application.
+Also, we have created Scheduling Workbox System (SWS) team.
 Our main goal is to provide an easy-to-use application for Jehovah’s Witnesses, wether they are appointed brothers, publishers and students for Midweek Meeting.

 ## Application list